-He and his team landed in New Delhi, then travelled by train to Narnaul where they met personnel of India’s Central Ground-Water Board.
-From Narnaul they travelled to and worked in the States of Maharashtra and Kerala.
+He and his team landed in New Delhi, then traveled by train to Narnaul where they met personnel of India’s Central Ground-Water Board.
+From Narnaul they traveled to and worked in the States of Maharashtra and Kerala.

 Bill has said that this was one of the most personally and professionally satisfying assignments of his career; an opportunity to meet and work with people with experiences much different from our own.
 He will never forget the people, the sights, or the sounds.
 And then, there is the food.

 The cuisine of India offers an explosion of tastes and aromas, all centered on a myriad of spices and herbs.